legion-11/group_c_property_proj/README.md

-# Started the frontent guide:
+# Start the frontent guide:
 0. write "npm install" in the terminal to download all needed modules
 1. write "npm start" in the terminal to start
 2. there is no other steps